ChorusOne/predictomatic/docs/user_guide.md

 where the main currency is <em>points</em>, denoted with the ‘$’-symbol.
 Every new user starts out with some points.
-You have POINTS of them right now, which you can also see in the top-right corner of the screen.
+You have $POINTS of them right now, which you can also see in the top-right corner of the screen.
 Prediction markets are zero-sum games where points flow from those who make bad predictions